Change a child’s future through education

 - Exercise books

-- Two one-day workshops and one camp each year run by E3 to teach biblical life-skills to help emotional and spiritual development
+- Bi-monthly Life Skills workshops run by E3 to help emotional and spiritual development

 - A heart warmed through knowing that people they have never met care enough to support them.
 You can send a letter to the school once a year to encourage the Back to School children.

 Elizabeth (aged 14) lost both her parents 5 years ago.
 She desperately wanted to continue her schooling and had been working hard selling fruit in the market before school.
 She explains the difference support from E3 has made: “I can now concentrate on completing school.
 I will become a nurse one day so I can help others.”

 And, there are also benefits for you too!